Self-resonant dark matter with $Z_4$ gauged symmetry: Introduction

 The extended dark sector is welcoming to make the N-body DM simulation compatible with the observed rotation velocities in galaxies at small scales.
-For instance, light mediators for dark matter ($t$-channel mechanism)\cite{SIDM} or a multi-component dark matter with resonant mass conditions ($u$-channel mechanism) \cite{SRDM,review} can make the dark matter self-interactions enhanced and velocity-dependent, so they can provide a solution to the small-scale problems, although we need a more precise understanding of the baryonic feedback on the DM simulation.
-In particular, in the latter $u$-channel mechanism where there are more than one species for dark matter candidates, dark matter particles have comparable masses and signals for direct and indirect detections depend on the relative fractions of dark matter abundances.
+For instance, light mediators for dark matter ($t$-channel mechanism)\cite{SIDM} or a multi-component dark matter with resonant mass conditions ($u$-channel mechanism) \cite{SRDM,review} can make the dark matter self-interactions enhanced and velocity-dependent \cite{velocitydep}.
+Then, self-interacting dark matter can provide a solution to the small-scale problems such as core-cusp problem, too-big-to-fail problem, diversity problem, etc \cite{smallscale,SIDM}, although we need a more precise understanding of the baryonic feedback on the DM simulation \cite{baryon}.
+In particular, in the latter $u$-channel mechanism where there are more than one species for dark matter candidates with comparable masses, the dark matter self-scattering can be enhanced to solve the small-scale problems for a small velocity of dark matter at dwarf galaxies without a light mediator, and there are interesting signals for direct and indirect detections, depending on the relative fractions of dark matter abundances \cite{SRDM}.

+In this article, we consider a model with $Z_4$ discrete gauge symmetry for two-component dark matter.
+The $U(1)'$ local symmetry is spontaneously broken to $Z_4$ such that a complex scalar field $\phi_1$ and the lighter component of another complex scalar field $\phi_2$ can be both candidates for stable dark matter.
+In comparison, in the $Z_2$ model considered in Ref.~\cite{SRDM}, $\phi_1$ was taken as being a complex singlet scalar field charged under the $U(1)'$, while $\phi_2$ was considered as being a neutral singlet scalar under the $U(1)'$.
+In this case, $\phi_2$ would not be stable due to the loop-induced decays with $Z'$ interactions unless a twin partner of $\phi_1$ with a similar direct coupling to $\phi_2$ is introduced \cite{review}.
+In the current paper, the $Z_4$ symmetry provides a consistent framework for two-component dark matter because it makes both $\phi_2$ (or the lighter of scalar fields belong to $\phi_2$) and $\phi_1$ absolutely stable.